 Once you’ve completed your video, short, 3-10 second mini-videos can easily be created from it, extending your video’s life.
 For example, if you have three main messages explained in your video, each scene can be cut and turned into “mini-videos” that you can add to your marketing arsenal.
 You can share them online on social sites like Facebook, Twitter, Snapchat, Instagram or any other platform that supports video (just about all do).
 You can even turn them into gifs or static images.
 Drive Smart Georgia was looking to create a unified look and feel between their website and the video we produced for them, so we sent them high-resolution artwork from their video that they added to their website.

 A/B testing, channel-specific videos and cutting mini-videos are a few ways you can make the most out of your video marketing strategy.
 When you’re ready to begin video marketing, make sure to request multiple versions and maybe even high-resolution images so you can get the most out of your animated video.
-To learn more about what video marketing can do for your business or to get a free quote, contact Sharp Eye Animation here.
+Learn why Sharp Eye Animation is a leader in the animation industry, and contact Sharp Eye Animation here today.